STF1998/Desk20/report/systemImplementation.md

 <b><p align= "center">Figure : </p></b>

 We decided to make Facebook’s (FB)’s authentication the only sign-in method to access our application.
 The reasons behind that are:
 1. FB’s API makes it convenient for users to find and connect with their friends on the app.
-The playful aspect of our application is to enable users to compete for the longest studying time within a week among their friends.
-FB’s API would automatically connect users with their friends on the app.
+The playful aspect of our application is to enable users to compete for the longest studying time, within a week, among their friends.
+FB’s API automatically connects users with their friends on our application.
-2. FB’s API enables one-click signup and login.
-It could provide essential user data (e.g. user’s name, user’s FB profile pic) without the user having to manually fill the data when registering/logging back in.
+2. FB’s API enables one-click signup/login and, can provide essential user data (e.g. user’s name, user’s FB profile pic) without manual user input during registration/login.
 3. FB’s API is well documented by Facebook.
-Furthermore, accessing FB’s API is made easy by the framework that we are using in our application called PassportJS.
+Furthermore, accessing FB’s API is made easy by PassportJS.
-4. There are also external support provided by people around the world in the form of videos, articles, and QnA.
+4. There is also an abundance of external support provided by people around the world in the form of videos, articles, and QnA.

 The downside of using FB’s authentication is:
 1. If our app is in development mode, FB does not allow any real FB user other than the app administrator to login to our application.
 However, FB provides up to 2000 test users for the purposes of testing our application.
 Further details are going to be discussed in the unit testing section.